Running Tests & Reading Reports

 GIF / video evidence

 At the bottom of each test card is a GIF of the full browser session.
-Share this directly in a Slack thread or Linear issue — no need for anyone to reproduce the failure locally to understand what happened.
+Share this directly in a Slack thread or Linear issue.
+No need for anyone to reproduce the failure locally to understand what happened.

 Sharing reports